bhaskar-c/unusedcssremover/README.md

 ###Warnings:
     * The code is a beta release.
 There are bugs in the code.
     * Please BACKUP YOUR OLD CSS before replacing it with new CSS.
-    * I do not take any reposnsibility for broken css rules or ugly looking sites.
+    * I do not take any reponsibility for broken css rules or ugly looking sites.

     *Some CMS like Wordpress detects themes based on top comment in style.css.
     *The output CSS file from this program will be stripped of all comments.